Hellzed/aioevsourcing/README.md

 **_How do operate on that data?_**

 An aggregate's current state is obtained by replaying the full chronology of **events** that ever affected it.
-An aggregate can and should only be mutated by appending new events after the latest one in the chronology.
+An aggregate must only ever be mutated by appending new events after the latest one in the chronology.
 **Commands** are actions that mutate aggregates by issuing new events.

 ### Aggregates